Ashokkumar-Programmer/BlueScope_Training/README.md

 Task 19 (10/02/2025) - (Modification on Task 18) Validate given JSON data and print the result using ternary operator on SpEL (Spring Expression Language)

 Task 20 (11/02/2025) - Print "Hello World" for every 5 seconds using tasklet and gain knowledge about Spring Batch.

+Task 21 (12/02/2025) - Check if any changes in excel file content then write Excel file data into csv file, otherwise remains same.
+Use tasklet to process this operation for every 5 minutes.